Hear from Salesforce leaders on how to create and deploy Agentforce agents.

 Then, a human reader can click on the link to go to the other data.
 (See Figure 4.)

-Figure 4: HTML hyperlinks make information in multiple media formats accessible in a
+Figure 4: HTML hyperlinks make information in various media formats accessible nonlinearly

 Hypertext embedded in web pages that are rendered by a web browser with complete access to the internet was a realization of a pre-Web prediction made by Bill Gates back in 1989.
 Information was now at your fingertips.
 Hypertext also made information retrieval nonlinear.
 Using hypertext, humans could read the information on a web page and follow that information anywhere at any time.
 It was a profound transformation to the way humans absorbed information.
 In addition, hyperlink technology was equally transformational for digital applications.
 For example, when the entity reading the link on a web page is a machine-driven SEO engine scouring the internet, hyperlinks provide the way for those machines to go find the "next" piece of data in the information chain, even if it was published on another domain.
 Thus, machines could now crawl the continuously growing amount of data being published to the internet.
 However, in order to make the data useful, it needed to be made relatable.
 Defining relationships between data points on the internet was the next challenge to be met as information technology evolved toward GraphQL.